jbiatek/BSGRulebook/rulebook.md

     - Caprica Six's "Human Delusion" occurs before Cally's "Quick Fix" if both are attempted
 7. Resolve Skill Check Abilities, with the order being chosen by the current player.
     - "Reckless Skill Check" abilities only take effect if the Skill Check was made Reckless
-    - The effects from cards with the same name are not resolved more than once in this step.
+    - The effects from cards with the same name are not resolved more than once during this step.
 Any subsequent duplicates are ignored.
     - If a card is removed after its effect has taken place, the effect still remains.
 (For example, if "All Hands on Deck" is resolved but removed later, all 0 strength cards still count as strength 1 later on.)
     - "Red Tape" and "Quick Thinking" refer to the printed value on the card only, not values after any modification.
 8. If the Skill Check was made Reckless, but the "Mutiny" Treachery deck from Daybreak is being used (which contains no Reckless Skill Check Abilities), do the following:
     1. Draw 1 Treachery card
     1. If it is strength 0:
         - Draw 1 more Treachery card
-        - Resolve both Skill Check Abilities, even if they are duplicates of other abilities that have already been resolved or each other
+        - Resolve both Skill Check Abilities.
+            - Note that the "cards with the same name" rule no longer applies, so neither card should be ignored or skipped as a duplicate.
         - Remove both cards from the check and discard them.
 They do not count toward the Skill check's strength.
     1. If it is not strength 0, it is discarded with no effects.
 9. Trigger Consequences, if any